tum-ens/pylovopt/README.md

 ## Installation

-It is highly encouraged to set up a dedicated virtual environment for MapTool.
+It is highly encouraged to set up a dedicated virtual environment for pylovopt.
 We recommend using the Python distribution Anaconda.

 ### Anaconda/Miniconda (recommended)
 1. Anaconda (Python 3)/Miniconda.
 Choose the 64-bit installer if possible.
 During the installation procedure, keep both checkboxes "modify PATH" and "register Python" selected!
 If only higher Python versions are available, you can switch to a specific Python Version by typing conda install python=VERSION